-Item Description USB 3.0 Port 3.0 Powered USB 3.0 Port 3.0 These USB ports are for low-speed peripherals such as keyboards, mice or scanners, and for high-speed peripherals such as external HDDs, digital video cameras or high-speed scanners etc. Devices can be plugged into the computer, and unplugged from the computer, without the need to turn the system off (if the power rating of your USB device is 500mA or above, make sure you use the power supply which comes with the device).
+Item Description Security Lock Slot To prevent possible theft, a Kensington-type lock can be attached to this slot.
+Locks can be purchased at any computer store.
+USB 3.0 Port 3.0 Powered USB 3.0 Port 3.0 These USB ports are for low-speed peripherals such as keyboards, mice or scanners, and for high-speed peripherals such as external HDDs, digital video cameras or high-speed scanners etc. Devices can be plugged into the computer, and unplugged from the computer, without the need to turn the system off (if the power rating of your USB device is 500mA or above, make sure you use the power supply which comes with the device).
 The USB 3.0 ports are denoted by their blue color and are backwards-compatible with USB 2.0.
-Note: The powered USB 3.0 port (see Figure 1 - 12 on page 1 - 21) may be toggled on /off by means of the Fn + Power Button key combination.
+Note: The powered USB 3.0 port (see Figure 1 - 14 on page 1 - 23) may be toggled on /off by means of the Fn + Power Button key combination.
 When the powered USB port is on it will supply power (for charging devices only, not for operating devices) when the system is off but still powered by the AC/DC adapter plugged into a working outlet, or powered by the battery with a capacity level above 20% (this may not work with certain devices - see page 7 - 11).
 Note: This function is designed to help charge USB compliant devices, but is not designed to allow their operation.